CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 Commercial property insurance cost in Massachusetts is shaped by the state’s above-average premium environment, local hazard profile, and property characteristics.
-The product data shows an average range of $83 to $250 per month, while Massachusetts-specific pricing runs about $79 to $315 per month.
+Massachusetts-specific pricing can run higher and vary widely by property.
 That wider spread reflects the state’s premium index of 126, meaning prices are higher than the national baseline, and the fact that insurers are weighing hurricane, nor’easter, winter storm, and flooding exposure alongside building-specific details.

 Several factors move the price up or down.
 Coverage limits and deductibles matter first, because higher limits and lower deductibles generally cost more.
 Claims history is also a major factor, and location matters a lot in Massachusetts: a coastal property, a downtown Boston building, or a site with higher property crime exposure can price differently from an inland suburban location.
 Industry or risk profile affects the quote too, especially when a business stores valuable inventory or uses specialized equipment.
 Endorsements can also shift cost, especially if you add ordinance or law coverage in Massachusetts, business income coverage in Massachusetts, or equipment breakdown coverage in Massachusetts.